-The overall survey rate is 0.6%, which gives a sample of about 20 400 households.
+The overall survey rate is 0.6%, which gives a net sample size of about 20 400 households.
+The gross sample size is 22 000.

 A rotation system comprising 5 waves is used.
 Each dwelling is kept in the sample for five quarters and one-fifth of the sample is replaced each quarter.